 Scorpius planted his feet firmly in the ground, poised to kick off on his broom.
-'Let's get the hell
+'Let's get the hell out of here.'

 'So you did pay attention in Defence classes.'
 Albus forced a lopsided grin, then jerked a thumb at the two large crates, bigger than he was tall, sat on the path near them.
 'They might prefer us, but if we fly away they'll steal the supplies.'

 'No. Not bugger them.'
 Albus set his jaw.
 'Lockett needs these for developing the cure.
 We can't risk her research being set back.
-Lives
+Lives are at stake.'

 'Yeah!'
 Scorpius agreed.
 'Ours!'